kshen0/kshen0.github.io/index.md

 ## Aged Infinity Manhattan
 $6

 An _infinity bottle_ is fancy jungle juice.
-Leftovers from bottles are combined and aged for at least a month to create a one-of-a-kind cocktail - in this case, a Manhattan with Redwood Empire, Rittenhouse, and Wild Turkey rye, as well as Woodford Reserve bourbon, Cocchi di Torion, and gomme syrup.
+Leftovers from bottles are combined and aged for at least a month to create an unrepeatable cocktail - in this case, a Manhattan with Redwood Empire, Rittenhouse, and Wild Turkey rye, as well as Woodford Reserve bourbon, Cocchi di Torion, and gomme syrup.

 **Rye, bourbon, Cocchi di Torino, gomme syrup**